T3xtifyai/introduction-ekowi/Submissions.md

 [here](https://tome.app/beroba/ai-for-students-monetizing-b2c-strategies-for-the-future-clfrq9z4f0jpz5v42yjfrbixe)

 <h3> If the results of my analysis and opinions are very unreasonable or have flaws, then I am open to discussion with you.
 Because I am still learning here and accept all suggestions and recommendations from anyone.
 Thank you.
-Greetings </h3>
+Regards </h3>